JHolzhey/Verloren/README.md

     * Algorithm to get only the outer edges of a 2-D mesh
     * Create ComplexPolygon using edges which can then be used by physics system (ex. to prevent walking on a lake)
     * Add vertex 'normal' data to mesh data to allow vertex extrusion along normal
+* World System: _Includes..._
+  * Upon death enemies...
+    * Upon death, Gradually fade to transparent using dithering
+    * Spawn a particle emitter that creates a poof of smoke
+    * Remove themselves from the spatial grid and clean up all of their related data
+  * When damaged enemies...
+    * Turn white and fade back to their original colour using additive blending
+    * Get knocked back by a certain amount depending on player power-ups
+  * Collisions detected in the Physics system are further processed using entity type masks
+  * Player keyboard and mouse input is handled for player movement, attacking, and UI clicking
 * Lighting System: _Includes..._
   * 3-D directional light with day-night cycle using spherical coordinates
   * Lerp sequences allowing changing directional light colour throughout day-night cycle (i.e. warmer, colder)